 "The Perfect Present for Polly"

 Men casting about for the perfect gift for their wives would do well to consult Bob Garbee.
-Garbee landed on the perfect 50th reunion gift for his wife, Mary "Polly" Barksdale Garbee '59, when he called the Hollins development office and asked to speak to Diane Markert, director of planned giving, about a Charitable Gift Annuity (CGA).
+Garbee landed on the perfect 50th reunion gift for his wife, Mary "Polly" Barksdale Garbee '59, when he called the Hollins development office and asked about a Charitable Gift Annuity (CGA).

 >> Read more

 Name Hollins as a beneficiary of your IRA, 401(k) or other qualified plan and avoid the double taxation your retirement savings would face if you designate them to your heirs.
 Your plan administrator can provide you with the necessary documents to designate Hollins to receive a portion or all of your plan.

 Gifts of appreciated property can generate income for you with positive tax benefits.
 Examples include gift annuities, and charitable remainder trusts.